zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

     nls = nl_solver, adjoint_ls = lin_solver
 )
 ```
+The `state_map` above implements a standard `NewtonSolver` from GridapSolvers while utilising the `PETScLinearSolver` for intermediate linear solves involving the Jacobian.

-In addition, the objective functional for this problem rewrites as ...
+In addition, the objective functional for this problem is rewritten as ...

 ### Serial to MPI